| | | | |

 Once the cranberry sauce has heated up enough, we will add the eggs to the sauce to make a custard.
 But before we can do that, we need to temper the eggs.

-• What tempering means is that we need to bring the temperature of the eggs up to the temperature of the sauce.
+• Tempering the eggs means we need to bring the eggs to the temperature of the cranberry sauce.

 • If we add cold eggs to the sauce, the eggs will get scrambled and the custard will go bad.

-• Pour about a quarter a cup of the hot cranberry sauce into the eggs and mix the sauce into the eggs.
+• Pour about 1/4 a cup of the hot cranberry sauce into the eggs and mix the sauce into the eggs.

 • This will bring the temperature of the eggs up and then we can add them to the pan with the sauce.